 - Have control over results: You can tweak your SEM campaign according to the results, to further enhance your strategy.

-DIFFERENCE OF SEARCH ENGINE OPTIMISATION AND SEARCH ENGINE MARKETING
+DIFFERENCE OF SEARCH ENGINE OPTIMIZATION AND SEARCH ENGINE MARKETING

-The following are the main differences between search engine optimisation and search engine marketing:
+The following are the main differences between search engine optimization and search engine marketing: